 Dallas to Honolulu Car Shipping: Complete Route Guide

-Dallas to Honolulu car shipping is a route we coordinate regularly, and it has a few details that catch people off guard when they try to figure it out on their own.
+Dallas to Honolulu car shipping is a route our team coordinates regularly, and it has a few details that catch people off guard when they try to figure it out on their own.
 The overland leg from Dallas to Long Beach is roughly 1,400 miles before your vehicle ever gets close to the ocean.
 Then comes the Pacific crossing to Honolulu.
 When you add it all up, the total door-to-delivery timeline is longer than most people expect, and the planning has to be right or the whole move gets complicated fast.
-I want to walk you through exactly how this works so you know what to expect before you book anything.
+This guide walks you through exactly how this works so you know what to expect before you book anything.

 Which Port Dallas Vehicles Use and Why